• Home

 1. Proposal

-A proposal (or offer) is the first step in forming a valid contract.
-It is a clear expression of willingness by one party (the offeror) to do or abstain from doing something, intending to create a legal relationship upon acceptance.
+A proposal or offer is the first step in forming a contract.
+It is a clear expression of willingness by one party to do or abstain from doing something, intending to create a legal relationship upon acceptance.
+The offeror makes the proposal, and the offeree receives it.
+Once accepted, the proposal becomes a promise, forming a contract.

 2. Parties Involved

-For an offer in contract law to exist, at least two parties must be involved - the offeror who makes the proposal and the offeree to whom the proposal is made.
+For an offer to exist, at least two parties must be involved.
+The offeror makes the proposal, and the offeree receives it.
+Only the intended offeree can accept the offer, and clarity about the parties ensures the contract is enforceable.

 3. Communication of the Offer